-The housing market in Croatia has its fair share of specific/idiosyncratic characteristics.
-First, Croatia has one of the highest EU shares of homeownership recorded (91% in 2021), with Slovakia, Romania, and Hungary (Eurostat, 2023a).
+Croatia has one of the highest EU shares of homeownership recorded (91% in 2021), with Slovakia, Romania, and Hungary (Eurostat, 2023a).
 In light of this, Rünstler and Vlekke (2016) point out that credit and real estate cycles, in most cases, last longer than business cycles (12-18 years), especially in those countries with high rates of private homeownership.
-Where entering homeownership is costly, and housing supply is scarce, younger adults are more likely to stay longer in the parental home or move to rented accommodation, as is the case in Croatia.
 The share of young people (aged 25-34 years) living with their parents in Croatia is among the highest in the EU (Eurostat, 2023b).
 Croatia also recorded the oldest average age of leaving the parental home, at 30 years and over.
+Where entering homeownership is costly, and housing supply is scarce, younger adults are more likely to stay longer in the parental home or move to rented accommodation.

-What other features are there?
+The housing market in Croatia has its fair share of specific/idiosyncratic characteristics.
+What other features are there in particular?
 Continuously strong and recently increasing foreign demand, particularly in coastal regions.
 At the same time, the introduction of a government subsidy programme (from 2017) contributes to demand in the landlocked parts of the country.
-Furthermore, the structurally favourable tax treatment of real estate property and renting activity for tourist accommodation contributes to local and foreign demand (CNB, 2022).
-According to Croatian National Bank's (CNB) estimates, a considerable portion of transactions in the housing market is not financed by credit.
+Furthermore, the structurally favorable tax treatment of real estate property and renting activity for tourist accommodation contributes to local and foreign demand (CNB, 2022).
+According to Croatian National Bank's (CNB, 2023) estimates, a considerable portion of transactions in the housing market is not financed by credit.

-In many countries, as in Croatia, pressure on house prices in recent years has been emanating from a combination of factors pushing up the demand for housing, with disruptions on the supply side as well.
+In Croatia, alongside other many countries, pressure on house prices in recent years has been emanating from a combination of factors pushing up the demand for housing, with disruptions on the supply side as well.
 Low cost of borrowing after the GFC allowed households to afford ever-lower mortgages to finance their house purchases.
 In addition, in a low-interest rate environment, house purchases have become a desirable alternative to savings deposits to investors, being perceived as a safe investment even in crises.
-Besides, low in some countries, even negative deposit interest rates made saving less attractive for people.
+Besides, low interest rates in some countries, even negative deposit interest rates made saving less attractive for people.
 Nowadays, with inflation running hot, this is more noticeable.
 On the supply side, rising construction costs and scarce housing supply, which after strong contraction following the GFC, was not able to adjust fast enough to the increase in demand, put up further upward pressure (ESRB, 2022 and CNB, 2022).
-Despite the abrupt Covid-19 shock, the housing market remained resilient, and house prices continued to grow due to the aforementioned factors.
+Despite the abrupt COVID-19 shock, the housing market remained resilient, and house prices continued to grow due to the aforementioned factors.

 In these circumstances, house prices in Croatia have risen steadily in the last couple of years.
 After growing by an annual average rate of around 8% in the last three years, their growth accelerated further in the third quarter of 2022 to 14.8% annually, with the largest annual increase recorded in the city of Zagreb.
-The prices in Croatia exceeded the peak in GFC in 2020 and in 2022Q3 prices were above GFC level by around 30% (Figure 1)2.
+Prices in Croatia exceeded the peak in GFC in 2020 and in 2022Q3 prices were above GFC level by around 30% (Figure 1).
 The cumulative increase in house prices since 2017, after years of decreasing trends, is more than 50%, in line with average price dynamics across Europe.
-Between 2009 and 2016, amidst the recession in Croatia and deflationary pressures, a decreasing trend in both nominal and real house price growth3 was evident.
+Between 2009 and 2016, amidst the recession in Croatia and deflationary pressures, a decreasing trend in both nominal and real house price growth was evident.
 In 2017, house prices started to rise more than inflation.
+However, this trend was reversed in the last period due to surging inflationary pressures since mid-2021.